daos-stack/daos/src/client/java/README.md

     mvn site

+## Run
+Besides DAOS setup and environment variables, one more environment for JVM signal chaining should be set as below.

+    export LD_PRELOAD=<YOUR JDK HOME>/jre/lib/amd64/libjsig.so

 ## Contacts
 For any questions, please post to our [user forum](https://daos.groups.io/g/daos).
 Bugs should be reported through our [issue tracker](https://jira.hpdd.intel.com/projects/DAOS) with a test case to reproduce the issue (when applicable) and